gcarbo01/process-diagram/README.md

 ## Intro
 ### Summary
-In large programs, the business process is the best artefact that can be used to describe the business interactions, scope, actors, scenarios' permutations, and to some extent, system functionality. <br>
+In large programs, the business process is the best artefact that can be used to describe the business interactions, scope, actors, scenarios' permutations, and, to some extent, system functionality. <br>
-Business Process diagrams, if used correctly, can be used to summarise a large number of business interactions with multiple Actors, including multiple Applications, online and offline activities, can indicate sequentially Activities, and can break down large processes into sub-processes. <br>
+If used correctly, business process diagrams can summarise many business interactions with multiple Actors, including multiple Applications online and offline activities, can indicate sequentially Activities, and can break down large processes into sub-processes. <br>
-After the business processes documentation is completed, they are usually used as input for many other consequent works, including Architects, who receive them and consider them as input for business requirements and system requirements. <br>
+After the business processes documentation is completed, they are usually used as input for many other consequent works, including Architects, who receive them and consider them as input for business and system requirements. <br>
 Sometimes, Architects need help reading these business processes because they are not detailed enough, or the notations and standards used to document them make them ambiguous.
 So, to streamline the work of business analysts and architects, it is better to adopt some standards and notations beforehand.
 This way, the documented business processes can be transformed into functional and system requirements.
 So, the Architects need to collaborate with the Business analysts to understand these diagrams and transform them into business and system requirements. <br>
 If there are no standards or agreements on the use of notations, then the business processes are created with different styles, and usually, there is also a difference in the documentation if more than one business analyst works on them.
 Sometimes, business analysts have different skills and opinions on how much detail these diagrams should have, and if there is no guidance, they use their criteria.
 Some business analysts may use a high-level approach to describe the business flows.
 On other occasions, they may use detailed notations to describe business logic. <br>
 This article proposes guidance and the adoption of specific notations; it discusses the benefits and other options for some scenarios when documenting large business processes.
 The guidance is based on the standards proposed by BPMN and UML, particularly the swimlane process diagrams and the activity diagrams intersection. <be>